-- NE-5.1 Coordinate with the Yolo-Solano Air Quality Management District and other local, regional, and State agencies to protect and enhance air quality in Dixon. - NE-5.2 Continue to use the Yolo-Solano Air Quality Management District's Handbook for Assessing and Mitigating Air Quality Impacts for environmental review of proposed development projects. - NE-5.3 Require dust abatement actions for all new construction and redevelopment projects, consistent with the Yolo-Solano Air Quality Management District's Best Available Control Measures. - NE-5.4 Ensure adequate buffer distances are provided between offensive odor sources and sensitive receptors, such as schools, hospitals, and community centers. - NE-5.5 Encourage development to minimize grading related to the topography and natural features in order to limit soil erosion. - NE-5.6 Require construction projects that disturb 10,000 square feet of ground cover revegetate graded areas with native or locally-appropriate vegetation to restore biological diversity and minimize erosion and soil instability. - NE-5.7 Coordinate with Yolo and Solano counties, the Resource Conservation District, and the Natural Resources Conservation Service in implementing programs to reduce soil erosion by wind and water and prevent soil contamination. - NE-5.8 Coordinate with the Dixon Resource Conservation District, California Water Service, Solano Subbasin Groundwater Sustainability Agency, Solano County and others to promote, protect, and improve water quality in Dixon. - NE-5.9 Protect surface water and groundwater resources from contamination from point (single location) and non-point (many diffuse locations) sources by pursuing strategies to minimize the pollutant and sediment levels entering the hydrological system through stormwater, agricultural, and other urban runoff.
+- NE-5.1 Coordinate with the Yolo-Solano Air Quality Management District and other local, regional, and State agencies to protect and enhance air quality in Dixon. - NE-5.2 Continue to use the Yolo-Solano Air Quality Management District's Handbook for Assessing and Mitigating Air Quality Impacts for environmental review of proposed development projects. - NE-5.3 Require dust abatement actions for all new construction and redevelopment projects, consistent with the Yolo-Solano Air Quality Management District's Best Available Control Measures. - NE-5.4 Ensure adequate buffer distances are provided between offensive odor sources and sensitive receptors, such as schools, hospitals, and community centers. - NE-5.5 Encourage development to minimize grading related to the topography and natural features in order to limit soil erosion. - NE-5.6 Require construction projects that disturb 10,000 square feet of ground cover revegetate graded areas with native or locally-appropriate vegetation to restore biological diversity and minimize erosion and soil instability. - NE-5.7 Coordinate with Yolo and Solano counties, the Resource Conservation District, and the Natural Resources Conservation Service in implementing programs to reduce soil erosion by wind and water and prevent soil contamination. - NE-5.8 Coordinate with the Dixon Resource Conservation District, California Water Service, Solano Subbasin Groundwater Sustainability Agency, Solano County and others to promote, protect, and improve water quality in Dixon. - NE-5.9 Protect surface water and groundwater resources from contamination from point (single location) and non-point (many diffuse locations) sources by pursuing strategies to minimize the pollutant and sediment levels entering the hydrological system through stormwater, agricultural, and other urban runoff. - NE-5.10 Encourage, through redevelopment and retrofitting, phasing out of commercial and industrial building materials such as galvanized roofs that leach metals into storm water runoff.

-- NE-5.10 Encourage, through redevelopment and retrofitting, phasing out of commercial and industrial building materials such as galvanized roofs that leach metals into storm water runoff. - NE-5.11 Reduce, through redevelopment and retrofitting, the amount of uncovered industrial and commercial areas where the work activity may contribute pollutants. - NE-5.12 Support programs that encourage residents and business owners to cleanup trash and debris as well as pet waste before it enters the storm drain systems. - NE-5.13 Work with the Solano County Agricultural Commissioner and other responsible agencies to identify and enforce mechanisms to control residual pesticides and pesticide runoff to prevent significant risk to water quality, vegetation, wildlife, and humans.
+- NE-5.11 Reduce, through redevelopment and retrofitting, the amount of uncovered industrial and commercial areas where the work activity may contribute pollutants. - NE-5.12 Support programs that encourage residents and business owners to cleanup trash and debris as well as pet waste before it enters the storm drain systems - NE-5.13 Work with the Solano County Agricultural Commissioner and other responsible agencies to identify and enforce mechanisms to reduce pesticide use and control residual pesticides and pesticide runoff to prevent significant risk to water quality, vegetation, wildlife, and humans.

-- NE-5.A Explore the feasibility of converting the City fleet of street sweepers, Readi-Ride vans and other large-scale equipment from fossil fuel to alternative fuel types using funding and incentives offered by the Yolo-Solano Air Quality Management District. - NE-5.B Update the City's Storm Water Quality Management Plan as needed to comply with the NPDES General Permit for the Discharge of Storm Water from Small Municipal Separate Storm Sewer Systems, Order No. 2003-0005-DWQ, or as amended. - NE-5.C Consider developing a green infrastructure plan that employs tools such as bioswales, permeable pavement, rain gardens, rain barrels and cisterns, and green roofs to treat stormwater, attenuate floods, increase groundwater recharge, and reduce urban heat islands. - NE-5.D Install grease/oil separators in storm drains along roadways with heavy traffic to keep these contaminants out of storm runoff.
+- NE-5.A Explore the feasibility of converting the City fleet of street sweepers, Readi-Ride vans and other large-scale equipment from fossil fuel to alternative fuel types using funding and incentives offered by the Yolo-Solano Air Quality Management District. - NE-5.B Update the City's Storm Water Quality Management Plan as needed to comply with the NPDES General Permit for the Discharge of Storm Water from Small Municipal Separate Storm Sewer Systems, Order No. 2003-0005-DWQ, or as amended. - NE-5.C Consider developing a green infrastructure plan that employs tools such as bioswales, permeable pavement, rain gardens, rain barrels and cisterns, and green roofs to treat stormwater, attenuate floods, increase groundwater recharge, and reduce urban heat islands. - NE-5.D Install grease/oil separators in storm drains along roadways with heavy traffic to keep these contaminants out of storm runoff. - NE-5.E Provide educational materials about the use, storage, and disposal of hazardous materials to business owners and residents. - NE-5.F Encourage continued engagement in local efforts to protect stormwater quality by continuing to support the City's educational field trips, provision of pet waste bags and trash receptacles around ponds and stormwater facilities, and cleanup days at ponds and parks.